hiverkiya/Let-Us-C-Solutions/Chapter 1: Getting Started.md

 ## [B]

-    1. REASON:- No special symbol other than underscore is allowed in variable naming.
+REASON:- No special symbol except underscore allowed in variable naming

        B'day $hello  #HASH _main() total% %name% stack-queue

-    2. REASON:- Keyword cannot be used as a variable. int
+REASON:- Keyword cannot be used as a variable.

+    	int
-    3. REASON:- Variable name should start with an alphabet.
+REASON:- Variable name should start with an alphabet.

-    	1st
+    	Same as 1st

 ## [C]